 Winchester Christmas Market exhibitors

-How much does Winchester Christmas Market cost?
+How much does Winchester Cathedral’s Christmas Market cost?

 Nothing.
-It's free to enter Winchester Christmas market.
+It’s free to enter Winchester Christmas market.
+You do need to pay for the ice rink though (booking in advance is recommended.

 When is the best time to visit?

 If you have to visit on a weekend, go in the morning.
-Again, it's noticeably quieter before lunch.
+Again, it’s noticeably quieter before lunch.
 Many, MANY tours from all over the world visit Winchester market, so the earlier you can get there, the better.
+If it gets very busy, they may have timed entry or restrict numbers, so try to avoid peak times if possible.

-Winchester Christmas Market directions- how to find it!
+Winchester Christmas Market directions – how to find it!

 Head to Winchester Cathedral.
 You’ll find the entrance (and probably queue!) near the main Cathedral doors.
 You don’t go inside the Cathedral, but down the path next to it.
 Don’t worry if you’re confused- it’s well signposted and there are lots of people around to help direct you.

-Where to park for Winchester Christmas Market
+Where to park in Winchester

-You can't park right next to Winchester Christmas Market, even if you're a less-abled visitor.
-You'll need to park in one of the city car parks, which are at least a 5-minute walk away.
+You can’t park right next to the Christmas Market, even if you’re a less-abled visitor.
+You’ll need to park in one of the city car parks, which are at least a 5-minute walk away.

 Alternatively, use one of the city Park and Ride buses- they can drop you off within a 2/3 minute walk.
 All are cleared sign-posted from whichever direction you’re travelling from and all are roughly the same.
 Just stop at the first one you come to, take note of which one you’re in, and ask the driver where the collection point to return is.
 Also, check what time the last bus back is!!